yossirot/qradar-universal-cloud-rest-api/cyberint-argos/README.md

 3. Then click Create New and insert the name (_Cybeirnt API_).

-4. To create the log source, go to admin panel and click the QRadar Log Source Management app icon.
+4. To create the log source, go to the admin panel and click the QRadar Log Source Management app icon.

 5. Click New Log Source > Single Log Source.